 - Notice fee payable to freeholder re discharge of Charge (if your property is in mortgage) – This fee is set out in the lease.
 Often the fee is between £50 and £100 plus VAT.

 - Deed of Covenant fee – This fee is provided by the management company for the property and can be difficult to estimate.
 Often it is between £100 and £200 plus VAT.

 - Certificate of Compliance fee – To be confirmed upon receipt of the lease, and we estimate that this will be approx. £100.

 - Fee payable to management company for completion of Leasehold Property Enquiries (usually in form LPE1) where you are selling a flat

 These fees vary from property to property and can on occasion be significantly more than the ranges given above.
-We can give you an accurate figure once we have sight of your specific documents.
+Once we have sight of your specific documents we can give you an accurate figure.